Certified Career Services Provider (CCSP)

 Who is eligible for the CCSP?

-Individuals who have completed training using NCDA’s Facilitating Career Development (or a future alternative pathway) are eligible to apply.
+Individuals who have completed training through NCDA’s Facilitating Career Development are eligible to apply.

 What are the steps to apply for the CCSP?

 The basic steps of applying are to provide required demographic information, upload your Certificate of Completion for NCDA’s Facilitating Career Development training, and to respond to the scenarios in the assessment portion of the application.

 How much time do I have to finish the application?

 You can complete the application within 90 days of your start date, as your time permits.
 Only the assessment portion of the application is timed but after each scenario, you may stop and return later.

 How can I prepare for the assessment portion of the application?

 The scenarios are based on the competencies that are addressed by the NCDA Facilitating Career Development curriculum:

 Helping Skills - Be proficient in the basic career facilitating process while including productive interpersonal relationships.

 Labor Market Information and Resources - Understand labor market and occupational information and trends.
 Be able to use current resources.